jay-joshy/allergyguide/docs/oit_calculator_presentation.md

   - Reaching out to allergists (BCCH, ARISE) who would be interested
 - **Rounding**: only integers for mls?
 For some families, having to measure .1 ml resolution difficult?
   - Offer as a toggle?
+- **More coding improvements**:
+  - Validation of .json datasets before tool runs

 <!-- end_slide -->